gradliss/changelog-gradle-plugin/README.md

  - `snapshotWithTimestamp` You can define whether or not the snapshot version string contains a timestamp.
 By default the snapshot version does not contain a timestamp.

  - `readVersionFromGradleProperties` You can define if the version will be read from gradle.properties.
-If you set the option to true be sure you ever set the verision in the properties file correctly.
-By default the version will not read from the gradle.properties.
+If you set the option to true be sure you always set the version in the properties file correctly.
+By default the version will not be read from the gradle.properties.

 ```
 changelog {